henriquebastos/sqlformatter/README.rst

 Add it to your Django Logging settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can add it to yout Django LOGGING settings:
+You can add it to your Django LOGGING settings:

 .. code-block:: python